How Do Eating Disorders Develop?

 - Forced vomiting after excessive eating

 The earlier an eating disorder is diagnosed, the more likely it is to be successfully treated.
 It is important to recognize the signs of a disorder in yourself or someone you care about as soon as possible.
-If you think you know someone with an eating disorder, talk to our providers to get help.
+If you or someone you love is struggling with an eating disorder, reach out to a treatment provider for more information.